You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [20:35]

 That means he wanted to become a Buddha.
-I am determined I vowed to attain what Deepankara Buddha attained and benefit all beings.
+I am determined, I vow to attain what Dipankara Buddha attained and benefit all beings.
 That was his vow.
-And he was still, you know, lying on the ground.
+And he was still lying on the ground.
 Then the Buddha, walking on his hair, he knew the person took a vow to become Buddha.
-Dipankara said to his assembly that this young person would become Buddha after many eons later of bodhisattva practice.
-So this was the prediction that this young person, Sumedha, who took a bodhisattva vow,
+Then Dipankara said to his assembly that this young person would become Buddha after many years later of bodhisattva practice.
+So this was the prediction that this young person

-And Buddha, previous Buddha, gave a prediction that this person will be able to become Buddha.
-That is a kind of origin of bodhisattva practice.
-So, upon seeing Vipankara Buddha, Sumedha abandoned his earlier intention to escape from samsara.
+Sumedha, who took a bodhisattva vow, and Buddha, previous Buddha, gave a prediction that this person will be able to become Buddha.
+That is a kind of an origin of bodhisattva practice.
+So upon seeing the Pankara Buddha, Smeda abandoned his earlier intention to escape from samsara.
 Now he aspired to live like the Buddha, staying in samsara to help all living beings.
 So he didn't become Buddhist monk.
 He determined to live within samsara to help all beings.
-And since that time, it is said, for more than 500 lifetimes, he was born and die one lifetime, and be born again and continue this bodhisattva practice based on his vow.
+And since that time, it is said for 500, more than 500 lifetimes, he was born and died one lifetime, and be born again and continue this Bodhisattva practice based on his vow.

 [23:00]